johnjanic/dsp-core/docs/seamless-transfer-function.md

     // or even during initialization).
 The seamless update system should stay alive
     // for the plugin's entire lifetime because:
     //
     // 1.
-Poller runs on message thread (UI-related, not an audio resource)
+Timers run on message thread (UI-related, not audio resources)
     // 2.
 Worker thread is idle when not rendering (no CPU overhead)
     // 3.
 Audio engine is always needed (not just during playback)
     //